cycorp/api-clients/core-client/README.md

 * **ResearchCyc 4.0q** or higher.
 Requires [server code patching](server-patching.md).
 * **EnterpriseCyc 1.7-preview** or higher.
 Requires [server code patching](server-patching.md).

-The Core APIs also include support for the planned upcoming release of **OpenCyc 5.0-preview**, although OpenCyc does not have support for advanced features such as QuerySearch or ProofViewJustification.
-Classes and methods which are not supported by OpenCyc will reflect this in their javadoc description and in their signature by declaring that they throw a `com.cyc.session.exception.OpenCycUnsupportedServerException`.

 For inquiries about obtaining a suitable version of Cyc, please visit the [Cyc Dev Center downloads page](http://dev.cyc.com/downloads/).